piriys/Valkyrie/README.md

 # Valkyrie

-Discord bot with gaming, awards, and AI image content recognition.
+Discord bot with gaming, awards, AI image content recognition, and more!

 ## Start these commands with `@Valkyrie` or `$`: